okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-returned-from-okta/static-whitelist/index.md

 ---
-title: Create a groups claim with a static whitelist
+title: Add a groups claim with a static whitelist
 ---
 You can create a static whitelist when you need to set group whitelists on a per-application basis.
 For example, you have a large number of groups.
 Every time a group claim is created, you don't want to run through all of your groups if only 20 groups apply to your app.